linode/docs/docs/uptime/monitoring/monitor-remote-hosts-with-icinga.md

 ## Monitor Remote Hosts via Simple Host Monitoring

-In order to monitor a host and its external services via regular command checks, Icinga2 uses a mechanism that issues a ping command against the server's IP address at regular intervals and using its built-in commands, regularly verifies the state of remote network services protocols, such as HTTP, SSH, SMTP, IMAP, POP or others.\
+In order to monitor a host and its external services via regular command checks, Icinga 2 uses a mechanism that issues a ping command against the server's IP address at regular intervals and using its built-in commands, regularly verifies the state of remote network services protocols, such as HTTP, SSH, SMTP, IMAP, POP or others.\
-Icinga2 stores Host definitions in objects.
+Icinga 2 stores Host definitions in objects.
 These objects and their attributes are used for applying rules for `Service`, `Notification`, `Dependency`, and `Scheduled Downtime` can be found in `hosts.conf` file, in `/etc/icinga2/conf.d/`.

-1. To add a new host definition to be periodically monitored by Icinga2 engine via ICMP checks, open `hosts.conf` and add the following lines to the bottom of the file:
+1. To add a new host definition to be periodically monitored by Icinga 2 engine via ICMP checks, open `hosts.conf` and add the following lines to the bottom of the file:

     {{< file-excerpt "/etc/icinga2/conf.d/hosts.conf" conf >}}
 object Host "Linode" {